jcarter1028/v-research-interview/database_design/README.md

 ![database schema](database/materials_database.png)

 *Notes: I have designed Property Keys and their data types with the little knowledge I had on the data.
-More details on expected values for these keys could help with designining stricter data types.
-For example, EU Regulation could potentually be only 1 of a few values?
+More details on expected values for these keys could help with designing stricter data types.
+For example, EU Regulation could potentially be only 1 of a few values?
 Stricter values, e.g. a `set` would help with data validation.*

 ## Task 2: Data Import